TrevorSemeraro/short-term-orderbook-trends/readme.md

 # Idea

-Create a neural network using random forest regression to predict directionality, and magnitude of short term orderbook movements using
+Create a neural network using random forest regression to predict directionality, and magnitude of short term orderbook movements.

+# Results

+Achieved an R^2 value of 0.5240, signifying strong enough predictive capabilities.

 ## Base Data